Fabric Structures from Design to Installation

 In broad terms the answer to this is yes, although there are a few rules and a number of exceptions.

 Some forms, such as the 'inflated look' structure, can only be created by inflating.
 However, it is possible with the use of double curvature (Hypar being the easiest example of this) and spars to create the appearance of inflation.
 This can be done by pushing the fabric into shape, in the same way that a wind surfing sail is pushed into shape by its battens.
-This is shown on the installation for Amadeus at Heathrow.

 Is tensile fabric stretchy?